 Apart from the unique architecture, La Lonja has the unlimited choice of gastronomic establishments to suit everyone’s taste.
 It is full of numerous cafes, tapas bars and stylish restaurants, where you can have a memorable Mediterranean dining experience.

 Leading off Jaime III, a beautiful palm tree lined boulevard of Paseo del Borne offers a nice walkway coupled with great designer boutiques and luxury shops.
 The most exclusive and expensive Spanish and international brands have settled en mass over the last few years here.
-For example, here you can find such brands as such as Lois Vuitton, Hugo Boss, Carolina Herrera, Mulberry, and Palma’s own up-market jeweler Relojeria Alemana, among others.
+For example, here you can find such brands as such as Louis Vuitton, Hugo Boss, Carolina Herrera, Mulberry, and Palma’s own up-market jeweller Relojeria Alemana, among others.

 La Lonja is also the hotspot for a fantastic nightlife, attracting visitors and locals alike.
 From sundown well into the night, it is offering a great selection of clubs and sophisticated places within walking distances from each other.
 At such hotspots, as the Jazz Voyageur Club, you can enjoy live performances of jazz, swing and blues that come alive with the illumination of the gothic architectural buildings as a background setting of the Old Town.